badgateway/oauth2-client/README.md

 # fetch-mw-oauth2

+_Note that v2 of this package has been renamed to `@badgateway/oauth2-client`.
+This package has the same features (and more). v1 will receive some maintenance for the forseeable future, but uprading is strongly recommended._

 This library adds support to OAuth2 to fetch by wrapping the fetch function.
 It works both for `fetch()` in a browser, as well as [node-fetch][1].